Guide to Study Abroad

 The IUHPFL is part of a rich study abroad tradition at Indiana University.
 The IUHPFL is a unit of the Office of the Vice President for International Affairs (OVPIA), and thus advised by OVPIA in all policies and procedures.
 Not only does the IUHPFL work closely with OVPIA, but also directly with the Office of Overseas Study (OVST), also a unit of OVPIA, on Indiana University Bloomington’s campus.
 The IUHPFL follows OVPIA mandates.
 Guardians should be assured that not a decision is made about the IUHPFL without first seeking the counsel of colleagues at OVPIA who have many years of experience with international education as it applies to U.S. students.

-Given that the Program is a unit of OVPIA (who receives daily alerts from countries all over the world), the IUHPFL is well informed about any safety issues in the four countries in which Programs take place.
-Additionally, the Managing Director for the Program frequently makes site visits to all Program sites to review the location and meet with personnel including host families.
+Given that the program is a unit of OVPIA (who receives daily alerts from countries all over the world), the IUHPFL is well informed about any safety issues in the six countries in which programs take place.
+Additionally, the Managing Director for the program frequently makes site visits to all program sites to review the location and meet with personnel including host families.

-Students and their guardians commit to a significant financial investment when participating in the IUHPFL.
-However, comparing the IUHPFL to other study abroad programs demonstrates how much more the IUHPFL offers in terms of quality of instruction, duration, depth of immersion and longterm investment.
+Students and their guardians commit to a significant financial investment when participating in IUHPFL.
+However, IUHPFL offers in terms of quality of instruction, duration, depth of immersion and longterm investment.

-- On average, an IUHPFL alum tests into the fifth semester of his/her foreign language at Indiana University, Bloomington, bypassing up to 14 credit hours*, almost a semester of college tuition!
+- On average, an IUHPFL alum tests into the fifth semester of his/her foreign language at Indiana University, Bloomington, bypassing up to 6 credit hours*!

 - IUHPFL alumni typically receive college grants and scholarships

 - Zest for experiencing new cultures and becoming part of a global community